cchrischen/CUnnect/README.md

 # CUnnect
 CUnnect is a web app built with React and Express that allows users to connect with others by browsing and hosting events.
+The website is live [here](https://cunnect.fly.dev).

 ## Getting Started
 ### Prerequisites